Air Fryer Roasted Sweet Potatoes

 Yes, you can.
 Simply cube your sweet potatoes, add them to a large bowl and cover with cool water.
 Cover the bowl with a lid or plastic wrap and place in the refrigerator until needed, or for up to 3 days.

-Sweet potatoes do not need to be peeled, but many people prefer them that way.
-Peeling your sweet potatoes cut down on prep work since you will not have to scrub the skin clean before cooking.
+Sweet potatoes do not need to be peeled, but many prefer them.
+Peeling your sweet potatoes reduces prep work since you will not have to scrub the skin before cooking.

-Yes, but you will have to increase the cooking time by 7-10 minutes to make sure they cook through.
+Yes, but you will have to increase the cooking time by 7-10 minutes to ensure they cook through.

 Rinse your sweet potatoes under cool water, and scrub them gently with a vegetable brush or a rough kitchen towel until the water rinses clean.
 Pat dry with a paper towel or a clean kitchen towel to remove excess water.